Zeturic/bpre-move-item/README.md

 $ cp ./armips /usr/local/bin/armips
 ```

 That last command may require root privileges (e.g. `sudo cp ./armips /usr/local/bin/armips`) depending on your machine.
-You can confirm that it's setup correctly by attempting to run `armips`; if you get usage info, it's set up correctly.
+You can confirm that it's set up correctly by attempting to run `armips`; if you get usage info, it's set up correctly.

 ### Setup